Size Of A Virus Compared To Bacteria

 Q: How much smaller is a virus compared to bacteria?

 A: Viruses are typically 10 to 100 times smaller than bacteria.
-Bacteria range from 0.5 to 5 micrometers in diameter, while viruses range from 20 to 300 nanometers.
+Think about it: bacteria range from 0.
+5 to 5 micrometers in diameter, while viruses range from 20 to 300 nanometers.

 Q: Can viruses infect bacteria?

 A: Yes, viruses can infect bacteria.
-These viruses are called bacteriophages or phages.
-They can play a crucial role in regulating bacterial populations.
+Practically speaking, these viruses are called bacteriophages or phages.
+They can play a crucial role in regulating bacterial populations And that's really what it comes down to..

 Q: Why are viruses harder to see than bacteria?